How to Ship a Car to Hawaii or Alaska: A Complete Guide

 Step 6: Insurance Coverage

-While most carriers provide basic cargo insurance, it is important to understand the limits of this coverage.
-Cargo insurance typically covers damage caused by the carrier's negligence but may exclude "Acts of God" such as storms or rough seas.
-Consider purchasing additional marine insurance for high-value vehicles.
+Most carriers provide basic cargo insurance, but it is important to understand its limits.
+Standard cargo coverage applies to damage caused by the carrier's negligence but may exclude “Acts of God” such as storms or rough seas.

 Step 7: Delivery and Final Inspection

-When your car arrives at the destination port, you will need to inspect it carefully before signing the delivery receipt.
+When your car arrives at the destination port, inspect it carefully before signing the delivery receipt.
 Compare the car's condition to the photos you took before shipping.
-If you notice any damage, document it immediately and file a claim with the carrier.
+If you notice any new damage, document it immediately with photos and note it on the delivery receipt before signing.
+Filing a claim after signing without exceptions is significantly harder.